Adam Amandi

-Adam Amandi (1918–2006) was an Educationist, Farmer, Environmentalist and Ghanaian politician.
+Adam Amandi (1924–2006) was an Educationist, Farmer, Environmentalist and Ghanaian politician.
 He was a three-time Member of Parliament (1954, 1957, 1969), and a senior member of the Busia Administration.
 He was a true blue, blue blooded founding member of the Northern People's Party, its various iterations—-United Party, Progress Party, Popular Front Party, and the New Patriotic Party.

 Early life and education

-Adam Amandi was born about 1918, into the Royal Family of Bawku, Mamprugu.
+Adam Amandi was born about 1924, into the Royal Family of Bawku, Mamprugu.
 A town in the Upper Region of Ghana.
 Adam was the grandson of the 8th Bawku Naa, Naa Kugri Mahamma II Mambora (Zangina).
 It was during the reign of his grandfather that the Union Jack—the symbol of British Authority Overseas—was first hoisted in front of his Palace, between 1907 and 1909.

-Adam, a great man of renown was an avid reader.
-A history buff with an in-depth knowledge of the account of the Moré-Dagbani ethnic set.
-He attended Government Teacher's Training College, Pusiga (now called Gbewaa College of Education) where he obtained a Teachers' Training Certificate Degree in teaching.
-He further went to Government Teacher’s Training College, Tamale (now called Tamale College of Education), where he obtained a Diploma in English.
+Adam, a well-known figure, was an avid reader and a history enthusiast with deep knowledge of the Moré-Dagbani ethnic group.
+In 1940, he attended the highest educational institution in the Northern Territories at the time, Middle Boarding School in Tamale (later Teacher Training College), where he earned a Teachers’ Training Certificate.
+He later obtained a Diploma (Master’s level) in English.
+Among his classmates were Simon Diedong Dombo, Mumuni Bawumia (his cousin and in-law), B.K.
+Adama, Abeifaa Karbo, Jato Kaleo, and others, who would go on to help form the Northern People’s Party.